-What this means is that if you are a PHP developer and not part of the problem, you are basically stuck in a world of pain where you will struggle to find any decent reusable software that you can trust, or any decent developers to incorporate in your team.
-Sure, there are crappy programmers making use of other languages as well, but you can easily find good programmers for those, whereas in PHP the really good ones are like drops in an ocean of sulphuric acid - and like anyone in an ocean of sulphuric acid, they usually prefer to be somewhere else.
+What this means is that if you work with PHP and are not part of the problem, you are basically stuck in a world of pain where you will struggle to find any decent reusable software you can trust, or any decent developers to incorporate in your team.
+Sure, there are crappy programmers making use of other languages as well, but you can easily find good programmers for those, whereas in PHP the good ones are like drops in the ocean - a shark infested ocean, which makes them want to be elsewhere.

 It starts by not being able to install packages by itself.
 Why can’t I do something like I stand corrected.
 Composer can now install packages with